Syndromic/metadata_viz/README.md

 # metadata_viz
-Scripts for Metadata Viz App Subgroup.
+Scripts for Metadata Viz App subgroup of NSSP Data Quality Committee.

+See Demo folder for a version of the app that utilizes fake data sets.

 Note: Real data will not be placed in this repository for privacy reasons.